ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter25.md

 Lán WàngJī calmly said, “Don’t recite the Buddhist scriptures.
 Just recite the maxims.”

-“Are they both not the GūsūLán rules?
+“Are both of them not parts of the GūsūLán rules?
 I can’t tell which is which,” Wèi WúXiàn argued.

 Lán WàngJī then hit hard on Wèi WúXiàn’s P-spot.
 “Wèi Yīng, you are not allowed to recite the Buddhist scriptures.
 You can only recite the maxims.
 If you don’t, you’re going to be punished again.”